goltermc/PiPod/README.md

 Eventually, I'll create instructions for building on the raspberry pi, including all the libraries which must be loaded to make this work.

 Use this as you like I make no warantees whatsoever.
+If something breaks that's on you.